Frequently Asked Questions

 - I don’t have two mental health providers.
 How will I get my second mental health letter of support?

 Talk to the CTMS mental health provider and social worker.
 They may be able to write your letters.

 - Do I need to stay in New York City for four weeks?

-We require our patients to stay within an hour and a half driving distance from Mount Sinai for.
+We require our patients to stay within an hour and a half driving distance from Mount Sinai for surgical procedures.
 Our surgeons want to see you after the procedure to make sure you are healing well.
 You can look in northern New Jersey, Long Island, Westchester and all five boroughs for hotels, Airbnb rentals, or other living situations.

 - I don’t have a friend or family member who can stay with me for a whole month.
 What should I do?

 If your caregiver can’t commit to four straight weeks, ask other members of your support network to split the time with your primary caregiver.
 You need to have someone with you at all times, but it does not have to be the same person for the entire period.

 - I’ve had my three required visits at CTMS.
 What happens now?

 Someone will reach out to you shortly after your visit to discuss the next step.
 It can take two to three weeks to get all your lab results.
 Once we have all the information, we will contact you about next steps.